hongroklim/world-campus/README.md

 For the begining, all universities are displayed and sorted with their unique identifiers.
 On the main layout, there are 4 options at maximums and other conditions will be shown after 'expand' button is pressed.
+When a condition is newly applied or changed, its icon will appear on the new line.
+It will disappear if a user click it.

+#### Display Items

+For each university in the list, its title and some specifications noted in filters will be displayed.

 [](## Use Cases)